CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

         don't have Better Call Saul in your server, you can choose a different connection, or just search TMDb.

+    ??? warning "Sonarr Posters Not Loading"

+        If the posters in your search results are not loading (all black), this is a result of Sonarr rejecting TCM's API request to view the poster.
+        You can either disable authentication for local addresses within Sonarr (if using TCM locally), or just ignore this.

 4. TCM will now query your selected connection for all Series that match that name. _Better Call Saul_ should be the first result.
 There are now two ways to add this to TCM: